Vertical Divider

 Practice of Law

-Due to historic precedent and ignorance, the modern church often chooses to remain under the old rule of law (law of sin and of death).
+Due to ignorance and historic precedent, the modern church often chooses to remain under the old rule of law (law of sin and of death).
 Consequently, it attempts to live and serve God under the bondage of law rather than resting in the freedom and graciousness of His indwelling life (zoe).
-The choice to remain in bondage to the rule of law is contrary to the “gospel of the grace of God” and the ministry of the indwelling “Spirit of life” (zoe).
-(Acts 20:24; Romans 8:1-17) It is described by the Apostle Paul as a ministry of death and condemnation.
-(2 Corinthians 3:7, 9) He further clarified that the church, in subjection to the rule of law, can only produce “fruit for death.”
-(Romans 7:5) Therefore, it can only lead to one outcome; wretchedness or misery.
-(Romans 7:24) Church practice characterized by legalism demonstrates ignorance about the rule of law.
-Biblically speaking, God did not establish the rule of law (law of sin and of death) on earth for the church.
-Instead, He implemented for the benefit of the unrighteous, “…those who are lawless and rebellious, for the ungodly and sinners.”
-(1 Timothy 1:9) For the benefit of the fallen, the rule of law (law of sin and of death) was designed to fulfill the one function for which it was created.
-God enacted it to reveal sin and produce accountability to Him.
-(Romans 3:20; 4:15; 7:5, 7; 13) Church practice in subjection to the rule of law (law of sin and of death) is antithetical to the distinct practice of the eternal, organic New Testament church.
-It can only produce an appearance of godliness without the power of divine life (zoe). (cf. 2 Timothy 3:5) © 2023 James Hiatt |
+The choice to remain in bondage to the rule of law is contrary to the eternal plan of God.
+(Acts 20:24; Romans 8:1-17) For that reason, the Apostle Paul described the rule of law as a ministry of death and condemnation.
+(2 Corinthians 3:7, 9) He indicated that the church, in subjection to the rule of law can only produce “fruit for death.”
+(Romans 7:5) As a result, it only has one outcome; wretchedness or misery.
+(Romans 7:24) Church practice characterized by legalism demonstrates ignorance regarding the purpose of the rule of law.
+The Bible clarifies that God did not establish the rule of law (law of sin and of death) on earth for the church.
+He enacted it for the benefit of the unrighteous, “…those who are lawless and rebellious, for the ungodly and sinners.”
+(1 Timothy 1:9) The rule of law (law of sin and of death) was established for benefit of the fallen for one fundamental reason.
+It serves to reveal sin and thereby, produce accountability to God.
+(Romans 3:20; 4:15; 7:5, 7; 13) Church practice in subjection to the rule of law (law of sin and of death) is antithetical to the practice of the eternal, organic New Testament church.
+It produces an appearance of godliness but without the power of divine life (zoe). (cf. 2 Timothy 3:5) © 2023 James Hiatt |

 Vertical Divider